vic-ma/howtodismantle.github.io/_posts/2025-10-10-May-the-Popup-Be-With-You-Remote-Alerts-on-Peakboard.md

 ![image](/assets/2025-10-10/010.png)

-Besides the two controls we will need a function called `SubmitNotification` which receives a parameter `Message` that contains the actual payload to be presented to the user.
-The function must be marked as `shared` to allow it to be called from the outside.
+We also add a function called `SubmitNotification`.
+This function accepts a `Message` argument, which contains the notification message.
+We mark the function as `shared`, so that external apps can call it.

 ![image](/assets/2025-10-10/020.png)